Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Silica is important in the synthesis of collagen in the body and how protein structures are built.
 As far back as the 1980s, scientists experimented with using silica to boost collagen synthesis in various cell types.
 Low levels of silica in the diet can lead to all kinds of problems and cause the body to become frail from impaired wound healing from poor tissue regeneration.

-I actually look at finger nails often to check for signs of deficiencies.
-Finger nails grow pretty slow, but leave a history by the way they grow (or don’t grow) and we can diagnose various vitamin and mineral deficiencies from looking at them.
+I actually look at fingernails often to check for signs of deficiencies.
+Fingernails grow pretty slow but leave a history by the way they grow (or don’t grow) and we can diagnose various vitamin and mineral deficiencies by looking at them.
+You can supplement vitamins which will cover the basics and help you maintain healthy hair, skin, and nails.

 How does silica help?